HEARING TEST

 Part of reviewing your medical history will also be talking about your current hearing experience.
+This subjective account is vital to understanding the real-world implications of any potential hearing issues.
 You’ll review any specific issues with your hearing specialist, including how long they have been present, what they sound or feel like, and if the hearing concerns are changing your mood or behavior.
+This conversation paints a picture of your daily auditory challenges, allowing the specialist to better tailor the testing and subsequent interventions.

 The next phase of your hearing test will happen in a quiet, soundproofed room or while wearing headphones.
+This controlled environment ensures accurate results, eliminating the interference of external noises.
 Audio testing may involve several stages, each asking you to give an indication every time you notice a sound is played.
+The variety of sounds played will range in frequency and volume, designed to measure the full spectrum of your hearing capability.

 PURE TONE TESTING

 With pure tone testing, tones of various volumes and frequencies will be played for you.
 Each time you hear a sound, you will be asked to press a button in response.
 This lets the tester know what sounds and volumes you can hear and which are more challenging for you.
-Depending on the test, you may also be asked to indicate in which ear you hear the tone.
+Depending on the hearing test, you may also be asked to indicate in which ear you hear the tone.
+The responses are then recorded and analyzed.
 Pure tone testing generates an audiogram that outlines the overall performance of your hearing.
+This audiogram acts as a visual representation of your hearing capabilities across different pitches.

 SPEECH RECOGNITION

 A more nuanced picture of how well you hear is created with the speech recognition test.
 With this testing, you will be played a spoken phrase or sentence and you will be asked to repeat back what was said.
+This test is particularly important because it mimics real-life situations where understanding speech is essential.
 This gives your hearing specialist an idea of how well your hearing functions in everyday situations.
+Often, the phrases used in this test are designed to assess hearing in noisy environments or with multiple speakers.

-Your hearing specialist may perform other hearing tests as well.
+Your hearing specialist may perform other hearing evaluations at the Beaufort Sound, Hearing and Balance Center in Beaufort, SC as well.
 Bone conduction testing assesses how well the small bones of the middle ear perform by using a small vibrating unit placed behind the outer ear.
 Tympanometry is another middle ear test.
 It induces slight pressure changes in the ear to check for unusual fluid within the middle ear.
+It's a pivotal examination to detect conditions like otitis media or problems related to Eustachian tube function.

-Your hearing specialist will review these results with you.
+Your hearing specialist will review these results with you to ensure you grasp the nuances of your hearing profile.
+They'll pinpoint any areas of concern and explain them in context.
 If hearing loss is present, you’ll also discuss what your options are for treatment.
-While most hearing loss cannot be cured, it can be effectively managed using hearing aids and other assistive devices.

 Contact Us